 ™, our mature human cardiomyocytes (human heart cells) differentiated from pluripotent stem cells, we have developed CardioSafe

-bioassay system used to assess new drug candidates for potential cardiac toxicity before they are tested in animals or humans.
+bioassay system for assessing new small molecule drug candidates, including drug rescue candidates and drug rescue variants, for potential cardiac toxicity, long before they are tested in animals or humans.
 We believe CardioSafe

 3D is capable of predicting the in vivo

-cardiac effects, both toxic and non-toxic, of small molecule drug candidates with greater speed and precision than the long-established, surrogate safety models most often used in drug development, including models using animal cells or live animals, and cellular assays using cadaver, immortalized or transformed cells.
+cardiac effects, both toxic and non-toxic, of small molecule drug candidates more comprehensively and efficiently than conventional surrogate safety models often used in drug development, including the hERG assay and models using live animals or animal, transformed or immortalized cells.

-Using mature, hepatocytes (liver cells) derived from human pluripotent stem cells,
+™, our mature, human hepatocytes (human liver cells) derived from pluripotent stem cells, we are developing LiverSafe

-3D, our second novel stem cell technology-based bioassay system.
+3D, our second novel customized bioassay system for drug discovery, rescue and development.
 We believe LiverSafe

-3D will enable us to assess new drug candidates for potential liver toxicity and metabolism-based safety issues resulting in adverse drug-drug interactions, early in development, long before human testing.
+3D will enable us to assess new drug candidates, including drug rescue candidates and drug rescue variants, for potential liver toxicity and metabolism-based safety issues resulting in adverse drug-drug interactions, early in development, long before animal and human testing.
 Drug-related liver toxicity and adverse drug metabolism, as a group, represent one of the top-two reasons for safety-related drug failure during clinical development.
-We plan to use LiverSafe